Distributed Multisensor ISAC: MS ISAC Access and Estimation

-Even if the goal is to estimate the angle based on maximum likelihood, the radiation pattern design can be relaxed since the specific pattern is not as important.
-However, we need to know how the complex pattern transforms from the specified coefficients to the radiated field in order to enable the iterative cancellation of overlapping beam patterns.
-Thus, the focus shifts from optimizing quantized coefficients to calibrating the radiation pattern.
-Lastly, estimation of DoD requires identifying the waveforms transmitted via the different antenna ports at the receive (Rx) side.
+Even if the goal is to estimate the \gls{dod}/\gls{doa} based on the maximum likelihood parameter estimation framework~\cite{ref64, ref67}, the radiation pattern design can be relaxed since the specific pattern is not as important as long as the pattern is known.
+Therefore, we need to know how the complex pattern transforms from the specified coefficients to the radiated field to enable the iterative cancellation of overlapping beam patterns.
+Thus, the focus shifts from optimizing quantized coefficients as in \cite{ref97} to calibrating the radiation pattern.
+Lastly, estimation of \gls{dod} requires identifying the waveforms transmitted via the different antenna ports at the receive (Rx) side.
 Therefore, some kind of orthogonalization in the frequency-time frame is necessary.